dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 **Credits**

 Most content was sourced from https://github.com/Xmingbai/ASUS-TUF-GAMING-B660M-PLUS-Wi-Fi-D4-Hackintosh.
 In order to facilitate the greatest number of people getting this information, I've slightly modified these files, tested it on the Asrock B660M-HDV, and am publishing the results in English.
 If there are items I've missed (as again, this is not my original content), please file an issue so I can correct it.
-Modifications are:  Kernel/Quirks/AppleXcpmForceBoost (for better turbo), networking, unselection of unused SSDTs, unselection of unused KEXTs, use of CorpNewt's https://github.com/corpnewt/CPU-Name CPU-Name to update the About-This-Mac information, and removal of the "ProvideCurrentCPUInfo" quirk so that Intel CPUs with no efficiency cores can boot properly.
+Modifications are:  Kernel/Quirks/AppleXcpmForceBoost (for better turbo), networking, unselection of unused SSDTs, unselection of unused KEXTs, use of CorpNewt's https://github.com/corpnewt/CPU-Name CPU-Name to update the About-This-Mac information, and removal of the "ProvideCurrentCPUInfo" quirk so that Intel CPUs with no efficiency cores can boot properly (if you're using a 12th gen with efficiency cores, you can leave this enabled).
 For an excellent discussion in English on these details and more, see https://www.tonymacx86.com/threads/z690-chipset-and-alder-lake-cpus.316618/ and https://www.tonymacx86.com/threads/asus-z690-proart-creator-wifi-thunderbolt-4-i7-12700k-amd-rx-6800-xt.318311/page-21#post-2304707.

 **Tested macOS**